 Kevin Zych is a partner in the Restructuring and Insolvency Practice Group in Toronto.
-His practice focuses on private loan workouts and judicially supervised restructurings under the Bankruptcy and Insolvency Act and the Companies' Creditors Arrangement Act, including related litigation, with an emphasis on cross-border restructuring.
+His practice focuses on private loan workouts and judicially supervised restructurings under the Companies' Creditors Arrangement Act and the Canada Business Corporations Act, including related litigation, with an emphasis on cross-border restructuring.

 Kevin's recent public engagements include: